denrav99/WCX2CytoSure-Visualization-of-structural-variants-in-prenatal-samples/README.md

 # WCX2CytoSure-Visualization-of-struntural-variants-in-prenatal-samples
-Master thesis project conducted at clinical genomics SciLifeLab Solna Stockholm
+Master thesis project conducted at clinical genomics SciLifeLab Solna Stockholm.
+Focus on visualizing Non-Invsive Prenatal Testing (NIPT) data in CytoSure Interpret Software from Oxford Geno Technology (OGT).

+In this repository you can find links to the WCX2CytoSure package and its integration into the bioinformatical pipeline "Fluffy" along with scripts used for statistical analysis and evaluation.

 Code for WXC2CytoSure is available at https://github.com/denrav99/wcx2cytosure.git